Form SS-5: Application for a Social Security Card

 Form SS-5 (Application for a Social Security Card) is the official document used by the Social Security Administration to process requests for original Social Security Numbers, replacement cards, and corrected cards.
 Whether you're applying for your first Social Security Number, replacing a lost or stolen card, or updating your card after a legal name change, Form SS-5 is the required application.

 Applying for a Social Security card is completely free.
 The SSA never charges for Social Security cards, and any website or service asking for payment is fraudulent.
-Eligible applicants (U.S. citizens 18+ with valid state ID) can apply online through the SSA's Internet SSN Replacement Card (iSSNRC) system and receive their card within 14 business days.
+Eligible applicants (U.S. citizens 18+ with a valid state ID from a participating state) can apply online through the SSA's Internet SSN Replacement Card (iSSNRC) system at ssa.gov/number-card.
 Others can apply by mail or in person at a local Social Security office.